Women’s 100m Olympic Swimming: Comparing Strokes and Eras

 3. Assess differences between two samples using confidence intervals.

-For this activity, students will primarily use basic concepts of boxplots and confidence intervals to analyze data.
+For this activity, students will primarily use basic concepts of boxplots and two-sample t confidence intervals to analyze data.
+The activity can easily be adapted to use other inference methods such as ANOVA or Bootstrap intervals.

-The provided worksheets require StatKey or similar software to get the z-score.
-They will also require access to a calculator.
+The provided low-tech worksheet requires StatKey or similar software to obtain t-scores, as well as access to a calculator.

-Since the data are provided, instructors are encouraged to modify the worksheets to have student’s to make calculations and models on their preferred software.
+Since the data are provided, instructors are encouraged to adapt the worksheets so students can make calculations and build graphics using their preferred software.
+The tech worksheet is designed to facilitate this approach.

 Data